drts01/notes/stackedit/presentations/2018-py-pkging.md

 * For reliable transfer to environments

 _note:
+* not just who want to share code but
 * reliably distribute code
 * a git repo is not packaging
 * scp is not package distribution